liamdon/fast-morton/README.md

 ## About

-* Supports 2D coordinates with 16-bit components (0 - 65,535) and 3D coordinates with 10-bit components (0 - 1,023)
+* Supports 2D coordinates with 15-bit components (0 - 32,767) or 3D coordinates with 10-bit components (0 - 1,023)

 ## Installation